swiss-territorial-data-lab/proj-hetres/README.md

 # Automatic estimation of the health state for trees based on airborne imagery and LiDAR point cloud

-This project provides a suite of Python, R and Octave/Matlab scripts allowing the end-user to use Machine Learning to assess beech tree health grade based on orthophoto and LiDAR point cloud.
+This project provides a suite of Python, R and Octave/Matlab scripts allowing the end-user to use machine learning to assess the health grade of beech trees based on orthophotos and a LiDAR point cloud.

 ## Hardware requirements